 Once the glue is dry, I can glue the ø 0.3 mm bars underneath the fittings, with cyanoacrylate, then remove the Patafix pellets, and then glue all the bars over the transparent plate.
 But I do this only on the cab side of the driver car, because this allows to keep a certain clearance and sometimes to avoid bending the bars.

 This paragraph would be more appropriate in the next page devoted to wiring.
 However, this must be done before reassembling the fitting in the chassis.
 That’s why it is discussed here.

-This wiring consists of placing two wires along the chassis: the first is the positive polarity of the decoder (standard blue color), the second is that of the decoder C output (standard green color).
-Here, the two wires are red because I do not have too much choice of color.
+This wiring consists of placing two wires along the chassis: the first is the positive polarity of the decoder (standard blue colour), the second is that of the decoder C output (standard green colour).
+Here, the two wires are red because I do not have too much choice of colour.

 The wires will run into the original grooves.
 To do this, if it’s not already done, the ballast must be removed.

 I pass two 240 mm long mini-wrapping wires stripped at each end in the grooves, between the bean-shaped holes (distribute the lengths by marking the middle of each wire with respect to the center of the chassis).
 I hold them by a few pieces of adhesive tape, and I make them out by the beans.
 The advantage of wire-wrap wires is that they are both thin and rigid, which makes it easier to hold them in place, but flexible wires can be used, provided they are fairly thin.

 Later, other wires going to the conductive couplers and to the interior of the car will be connected.